 MBS Student Diversity Leadership Summits

 - Building on our summer leadership and facilitation training, many Upper and Middle school student leaders participated in MBS Student Diversity Leadership Summits.
-The activities allowed students an opportunity to reflect on their personal identity, leadership style, and learn more about their peers, specifically in the area of Diversity, Equity, and Inclusion (DEI).
+The activities allowed students an opportunity to reflect on their personal identity, leadership style, and learn more about their peers, specifically in the area of Diversity, Equity, Inclusion, and Belonging (DEIB).

 - In April, select Upper School students will participate in a LGBTQIA+ Leadership Workshop focusing on gender, sexuality and allyship.
 The goal of the workshop is to provide students with a better understanding of the spectrum of gender and sex and what it means to be an ally.

 - CCEL Student Workshop:

 Our first Upper School CCEL workshop focused on responsible social media usage and reviewing our current MBS Social Media Policy.

 Our first Middle School CCEL workshop provided a platform for students to begin thinking about what it means to be an upstander in our MBS community, and provided them with some entry-level “leadership tools” to start their year.

 We hosted a trio of workshops (for fall sports captains, SGA officers, Student Justice Committee members, Peer Leaders, Crimson Ambassadors and club leaders).
 With a focus on leadership styles and accountability, students developed both a plan to include all members of their activity and a sense of what their role should be on campus.

 With a focus on leadership styles and the Constitutional guidance given to elected political figures, our History department will take the entire Upper School through a leadership workshop.